Emily Davis, MS, LAC, LPC (Therapist) | Counseling | Therapy

 Sex Therapy

-Emily recognizes that trauma, whether acute, chronic or complex, can play a major role in a person’s life and leave lasting effects.
-Trauma can change how our minds and bodies react to any given situation, how we feel about ourselves and others and even how we see the world, at large.
+Emily recognizes that trauma, whether acute, chronic, or complex, can play a major role in a person’s life and leave lasting effects.
+Trauma can change how our minds and bodies react to any given situation, how we feel about ourselves and others, and even how we see the world at large.
 Traumatic experiences are often seen as pivotal moments in life, but Emily believes that they do not define us.
-Emily hopes through trauma therapy to guide clients through processing the events, challenging residual negative beliefs, and identifying positive coping skills in order to take on each new day.
-In trauma therapy by creating new understanding of such events, clients will be able to better manage their recurring symptoms and approach life feeling confident in their resilience and resourcefulness.
+Emily hopes to guide clients through trauma therapy to help them process emotions, challenge residual negative beliefs, and identify positive coping skills in order to take on each new day.
+In trauma therapy, by creating a new understanding of such events, clients will be able to better manage their recurring symptoms and approach life feeling confident in their resilience and resourcefulness.

 Experiencing loss ignites many complex emotions– anger, sadness, regret, hopelessness, loneliness– all of which can feel overwhelming and insurmountable.
 Emily recognizes that grief can seem impossible to confront, but she aims to provide a supportive space to express emotions without judgment.
 Grief comes in many shapes and sizes, all of which are valid.
-Loss is part of life and Emily understands mourning is non-linear.
-Whether we are dealing with the death of a loved one, a break-up/divorce, a major life transition, grief might look and feel different day to day.
-Emily likes to show up to sessions as a listening ear, a cheerleader and a resource by guiding her client’s through these complex emotions and highlighting their resilience.
+Loss is part of life, and Emily understands that mourning is non-linear.
+Whether we are dealing with the death of a loved one, a break-up/divorce, or a major life transition, grief might look and feel different day to day.
+Emily likes to show up to sessions as a listening ear, a cheerleader, and a resource by guiding her clients through these complex emotions and highlighting their resilience.

 Couples Therapy

 Relationships are hard.
 But not impossible.
-While working with couples, Emily in couples therapy likes to highlight the importance of recognizing each individual and the unit they represent together.
-In couples therapy by exploring recurring patterns in the relationship, Emily and her client’s will work toward their goals through honesty, accountability, and intentionality.
-Through open conversation, couples will be able to explore the role each individual plays in the relationship and discover new ways to communicate, connect and problem-solve.
+While working with couples, Emily likes to highlight the importance of recognizing each individual and the unit they represent together.
+In couples therapy, by exploring recurring patterns in the relationship, Emily and her clients will work toward their goals through honesty, accountability, and intentionality.
+Through open conversation, couples will be able to explore the role each individual plays in the relationship and discover new ways to communicate, connect, and problem-solve.
 Couples may seek support in reigniting their sex life, dissolving co-dependency, or working through infidelity and ambivalence.
-Emily acts as an unbiased presence, and aims to provide a space for couples to learn more about each other and make intentional decisions about the relationship.
-In couples therapy Emily welcomes LGBTQIA+/queer, non-monogamous and polyamourous couples.
+Emily acts as an unbiased presence and aims to provide a space for couples to learn more about each other and make intentional decisions about the relationship.
+In couples therapy, Emily welcomes LGBTQIA+/queer, non-monogamous, and polyamorous couples.

 NPI: 1902598535